MrApr/Najva-api2/README.md

-﻿Library for using Najva push notification API in order to send push notifications
+﻿PHP Library for using Najva push notification API in order to send push notifications

 ## Installation
 For install this library in your project copy and paste code below in terminal